swastikmaiti/Embedding-Quantization/README.md

 To generate Binary Quantization from a `float32` embedding we simply threshold quantize each dimension at 0.
 It simple means `f(x)=0 if x<=0 else 1`.
 We store the Binary Quantized Embedding in Vector DB.
 To perform retrieval we convert user query to binary quantized embedding.
 Then we use Hamming Distance between qury embedding and Vector DB embeddings to perform similarity check on the Vector Database.
 Hamming distance is the number of bits by with two embeddings differ.
 Lowe the Hamming Distance more is the document relevant and hence higher similarity.
+On average
+`Binary Quantization` gives `24.76x` speed up and exactly `32x` memory saving.

 ### What is the Memory usage with Binary Quantized Embedding?
 - No of Index = 593891